ExCiteS/geokey/README.rst

 GeoKey
 ======

-GeoKey is a platform for participatory mapping that is currently developed by `Extreme Citizen Science <http://ucl.ac.uk/excites>`_ research group at University College London.
+GeoKey is a platform for participatory mapping, that is currently developed by `Extreme Citizen Science <http://ucl.ac.uk/excites>`_ research group at University College London.

 Install for development